Johns-Costa/multiuser-task-manager/README.md

     - value: `8000`
     ----
     - key: `CREDS`
-    - value: copied and paste the content of the creds.json file
+    - value: copied and pasted the content of the `creds.jso` file
-    Note: The content in the creds.json file is private, so it wont be shared.
+      - Note: The content in the creds.json file is private, so it wont be shared.

 9. At the "Buildpacks" section, click on the "Add" button and choose: